Last updated on April 1, 2026

 It's a really enjoyable commander to play with, but maybe not the most fun to play against.
 Too many Krark players take far too long with their die rolls and coin flips.
 If you're going to take this puppy for a spin, get many, many practice games in and scenarios ahead of pulling up to your LGS and failing your combos.

 Commanders in this tier are a bit suboptimal for cEDH.
 Their strategy might have one large flaw or there are simply better commanders out there.
 If pushed to their maximum, any 5-color or 4-color commander with blue can reach this rank thanks to sheer card quality.
-Because of this, I’ll start evaluating commanders by their general usefulness and power level a bit more rather than by their strongest deck.
+Because of this, I evaluate commanders by their general usefulness and power level a bit more rather than by their strongest deck.

-Tutors, fast mana, and infinite combos are quite common in this tier, with most decks having at least a few of each.
-These commanders can usually hang at cEDH levels of play and might even be ideal for some niche metas, but they tend to be a step down from tier 1 and 1.5 commanders.
+Tutors, fast mana, and infinite combos are quite common in this tier.
+Most decks have at least a few of each.
+These commanders can usually hang at cEDH levels of play and might even be ideal for some niche metas, but they tend to be a step down from S tier and A+ commanders.

 These are usually commanders that provide a lot of value like Edric, Spymaster of Trest, or that function as combo or stax pieces like Grand Arbiter Augustin IV and Marath, Will of the Wild.
 A lot of commanders that have extremely powerful effects but are very costly like Narset, Enlightened Master and Ramos, Dragon Engine go here.